Managing Crises Virtually During COVID-19

 December 2, 2020

 The crisis management community prides itself on its agility and adaptability when faced with seemingly insurmountable challenges.
 We spend countless hours planning for incidents and then quickly revise and adapt those plans during a response.
-During the planning process, someone nearly always invokes the tech-down scenario: What would happen if our technology failed or was unavailable?
-We'd resort to backups or alternate sites, or in the worst case, haul out those vertical files and pencil sharpeners to fall back on paper processes.
-That's business continuity and resiliency at its core, isn't it?
+During planning, someone nearly always invokes the tech-down scenario: What would happen if our technology failed or was unavailable?
+We’d resort to backups or alternate sites, or in the worst case, haul out those vertical files and pencil sharpeners to fall back on paper processes.
+That’s business continuity and resiliency at its core, isn’t it?
 Of course.
 But the COVID-19 pandemic should also open our eyes to a very different scenario: tech-up.
 It’s about time we secure the technology future for crisis management operations.

 Beyond Bolt-On Technologies

 Technological innovations have transformed how every industry communicates, collaborates, and operates in the workplace over the last decade.
 Thanks to these developments, many white-collar workers have had the advantage of connecting to the workplace by phone applications and laptops no matter where they reside during this pandemic.
 Yet, the crisis management community has lagged behind when it comes to integrating technology into crisis operations.
 There have been pockets of innovation and applications of new technology, but they are neither uniform nor consistent.
 We are quick to assess and integrate new technologies that expand crisis management capabilities-typically bolting them on to existing operations-but overall, we do a poor job of fully integrating technology that strengthens the foundations of operational coordination.

 Tech-Down: to use technology less advanced than what you normally use

 Tech-Up: to use or upgrade to a more advanced technology level